 This contribution is a follow-up of JVET-AF0058 and JVET-AG0116, measuring the performance of GOP-based RPR encoding (using the “GOPBasedRPR” configuration parameter) with VTM-23.0 and ECM-12.0, on UHD sequences considered for ECM visual performance assessment (see JVET-AH0041).

-BD-rate differences around -3.0% (Y-PSNR) and -6.6% (Y-MSSIM) are reported for VTM, and respectively around -0.15% and -3.4% for ECM.
+BD-rate differences around -3.0% (Y-PSNR) and -6.6% (Y-MSSIM) are reported for the VTM, and respectively around -0.15% and -3.4% for the ECM.
 Visual quality improvement is also reported.
-It is suggested to include GOP-based RPR feature into VTM11_ANC too for consistency.
+It is suggested to also include the GOP-based RPR feature into VTM11_ANC for consistency.

 JVET-AH0249 - AHG8: An adaptive spatial resampling method for machine vision